3-year-old boy dies after falling into grease trap at Tim Hortons

 Police are investigating how the lid had come loose, allowing the child to fall in.

-A rep for Tim Hortons could not be immediately reached for comment on Monday.
+A rep for Tim Hortons could not be immediately reached for comment Monday.